 "Bye, bridge . . ."
-WALL•E said, looking back down as they flew away from it for the last time, seeing that Engineering teams of robots and humans were already beginning to swarm around it and safely dismantle and recycle the structure without disturbing the surrounding environment.
+WALL•E said, looking back down as they flew away from it for the last time.
+Engineering teams of robots and humans were already beginning to swarm around it, safely dismantling and recycling the structure without disturbing the surrounding environment.

 "Yess . . ."
 WALL•E agreed as he now looked ahead underneath EVE.

 Soon, the family was following the large hovership downwards towards a greenbelt on the edge of the city.
 A mid-sized, single-level house with glass walls came into view, surrounded by gardens, green fields, and small groves of freshly planted trees.